theflakes/jve/README.md

 # Json Value Extractor
 Cmd line Linux and Windows utility that accepts json via standard in (piping) and extracts unique field names that in includes count of occurances along with data types for each field and their occurance counts or values from specific json keys.

+Included in the repo is a Python3 script to pipe json log files to this program.

 ```
 Author: Brian Kellogg